 The Missouri Baptist Convention recently published a new resource called The Last Apologist: A Commentary on Jude for Defenders of the Christian Faith.
 The 275-page book is available in print and Kindle editions on Amazon, and in print from the MBC.
 But we also want to make each of the 16 chapters available online.
-So, this post introduces the study, and then in the weeks to come we are posting The Last Apologist one chapter at a time.
+So, this post introduces the study, and then in the weeks to come we are posting The Last Apologist one chapter at a time, or, in some cases, one portion of a chapter at a time.
 We pray that it is a help and encouragement to you.

 The General Epistle of Jude may be one of the most neglected of all New Testament books.
 Perhaps this is because of its brevity – the entire epistle is only 25 verses.
 Or perhaps it’s because Jude draws from two non-biblical sources, quoting from 1 Enoch and alluding to the Assumption of Moses.
 Or maybe it’s because Jude is similar to the second chapter of 2 Peter and therefore is redundant – or worse, as some claim, uninspired.
 Or it could be because Jude is one of the lesser-known New Testament writers.
 In any case, many who read through the Bible may be tempted to skip over Jude on the way to Revelation, or to give the epistle little more than a glance.